jonathanhogg/flitter/docs/language.md

 wrapped with `!transform` nodes, the first with `scale=1` and the second with `scale=0.75`.
 The `!transform` nodes returned by the two template function calls are appended to the `!canvas` node.

+As template function calls convert into regular function calls, templates may be used recursively.

 ## Pseudo-random sources